cosc2336-ds-alg/assg00/README.md

 For this class, the submission process is to correctly create a pull request with changes committed and pushed to your copied repository for grading and evaluation.
 For the assignments, you may not be able to complete all tasks and have all of the tests successfully finishing.
-This is ok.
+This is OK.
 However, you should endeavor to have as many of the tasks completed before the deadline for the assignment.
 Also, try and make sure that you only push commits that are building and able to run the tests.
 In this practice assignment, 50 points out of 100 were assigned to correctly building.
 In general,